TheSpaceDan/csharp-snake-game/README.md

 # csharp-snake-game
-A simple snake game implemented in a console application using C# with score and speed up system.
+A simple snake game implemented in a console application using C# and OOP with score and speed up system.